11/7/2024

 Noel Parks

-Chris, pretty exciting.
+It's pretty exciting.
 I'm just wondering, turning specifically to the Permian again, just your thoughts on infrastructure in the Permian associated gas and where we're still seeing all these productivity gains happening, you know, larger and larger wells being turned online, although fewer of them sometimes.
-And against this backdrop of still a couple of tough winters and gas prices not being that exciting, especially in regional hubs.
-So, do you see that being an ongoing issue in the basin with, and what comes to mind is Matterhorn has come online and we've heard, or people observed that it helped Waha for a short time and then send it back into a negative direction.
-I kind of wonder if that's ultimately irrelevant to the play just with oil prices where they are, or if at some point it really does sort of, why it being more of an effective ceiling for the play unless a lot more, you know, pipeline capital comes into it.
+And against this backdrop of still a couple of tough winters and gas prices not being that exciting, especially at regional hubs.
+So do you see that being an ongoing TAB, Mark McIntyre:" issue in the basin with them and what comes to mind is matter who has come online and we've heard our people observed that it helped waha for for a short time and then send it back into into a negative direction.
+TAB, Mark McIntyre:" I kind of wonder if that's.
+TAB, Mark McIntyre:" If that's ultimately irrelevant to the play just with oil prices, where they are, or if at some point it really does sort of wind up being more of an effective ceiling for for the play unless. a lot more pipeline capital comes into it.

 speaker

 Yeah, I think the bigger governor on activity is really capital discipline by the operators.
 And that feels like it's ingrained in them in their DNA now.
 It's not something that they're just giving lip service to.
-So, I don't see that changing regardless of commodity prices.
-I think the operators are gonna be disciplined around their capital budgets, around their return of capital strategies.
-And so I think that's gonna be the bigger constraint on supply growth from areas like the Permian.
-The other comment I'll make is around the midstream companies themselves.
-I think they've done a much, much better job in the last four or five years about anticipating these types of needs and planning out new pipelines, reaching FID, and signing up new shippers for their volumes and capacity.
-And that results in, you know, capacity being added over time.
-And so just as you commented with Matterhorn coming into service in September and ramping up its utilization since then, the midstream companies are already talking about Blackcomb behind it, which is another large capacity natural gas pipeline that's gonna take gas from the Permian to the coast.
-And so the operators, the midstream companies are already seeing this dynamic in the basin and they're already responding to it.
-They're not waiting until a couple of years down the road when differentials really gap out further and then decide to do something and then it's a waiting period from there.
-These plans are already in the works today.
-So, you know, really wanna recognize the work that the midstream companies are doing as well.
+I don't see that changing regardless of commodity prices.
+I think the operators are going to be disciplined around their capital budgets, around their return of capital strategies.
+And so I think that's going to be the bigger constraint on supply growth from areas like the Permian. the other comment i'll make is around the the midstream companies themselves i think they've done a much much better job in the last four or five years about anticipating these types of needs and uh planning out new pipelines reaching fib uh and signing up new shippers for their for their uh volumes and capacity and uh that that results in you know that results in these layers of midstream capacity being added over time.
+So just as you commented with Matterhorn coming into service in September and ramping up its utilization since then, the midstream company is already talking about Blackcomb behind it, which is another large capacity natural gas pipeline that's going to take gas from the Permian to the coast.
+TAB, Mark McIntyre:" The operators, the mission companies are already seeing this dynamic in the base and they're already responding to it they're not waiting until a couple years down the road when.
+TAB, Mark McIntyre:" When when differentials really gap out further and then decide to do something that it's a waiting period from there, so these plans are already in the works today, so you know really want to recognize the work that the mainstream companies are doing as well.

 speaker